ideal for hedging and screening purposes

 Prunus laurocerasus ‘Etna’

-This fantastic, dense, evergreen Laurel is an ideal hedging plant with darker green foliage than Common Laurel (Prunus laurocerasus ‘Rotundifolia’) and the added attraction that the new growth appears bronzed-orange whilst young.
-Easily kept at 1.5-2m, Prunus Etna is more compact than common laurel.
-Cut back twice yearly to extend the period that you can enjoy the warm orange foliage which contrasts well against the deep green older leaves.
-Or alternatively, as it is a slower grower, it can also be trimmed just once a year but will still look smart for a long period due to the denser more compact growth.
-In Spring spikes of scented, creamy-white flowers appear.
-In Autumn this evergreen is scattered in glossy blackberries.
+This fantastic dense evergreen Laurel makes an ideal hedge with darker green foliage than common laurel (Prunus laurocerasus ‘Rotundifolia’) and easily kept at 1.5 to 2 meters, it is more compact too.
+Excitingly, the new growth appears bronze-orange whilst young.
+Cutting back twice yearly extends the enjoyment of the warm orange foliage which contrasts well against the deep green older leaves.
+Alternatively, as a slower grower, trim just once a year to still look smart for a long period due to the denser more compact growth.
+In spring, spikes of scented creamy-white flowers appear.
+Scattered in glossy blackberries in autumn.
 Suitable for poorer soils, exposed conditions and sunny or shady positions.
-Will grow to 2.5m if left un-pruned.
+Grows to 2.5m if left un-pruned.

 Prunus Etna02